+FORM 10-Q

-FORM 10)-Q ■ QUARTERLY REPORT PURSUANT TO SECTION 1: ACT OF 1934 3 OR 15(D) OF THE SECURITIES EXCHANGE For the quarterly period end ed June 30, 2015 or ☐ TRANSITION REPORT PURSUANT TO SECTION 1 ACT OF 1934 3 OR 15(D) OF THE SECURITIES EXCHANGE For the transition period from to to Commission File Number er 001-33387 GSI Technolo (Exact name of registrant as spec Delaware 77-0398779 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 1213 Elko Driv Sunnyvale, Californi (Address of principal executive ia 94089 (408) 331-880 (Registrant's telephone number, i Indicate by check mark whether the registrant (1) has filed all reports required to 1934 during the preceding 12 months (or for such shorter period that the registrant w requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and prequired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the was required to submit and post such files).
-Yes \boxtimes No \square 1 , , , , Indicate by check mark whether the registrant is a large accelerated filer, an accessee the definitions of "large accelerated filer," "accelerated filer" and "smaller report Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of the registrant's common stock outstanding as of July 31, 20 15: 22,632,701
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(D) OF THE SECURITIES EXCHANGE For the quarterly period ended Ju ne 30, 2017 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 R 15(D) OF THE SECURITIES EXCHANGE For the transition period from to Commission File Number 001 1-33387 GSI Technology, (Exact name of registrant as specified · , and the second se Delaware (State or other jurisdiction of incorporation or organization) 77-0398779 (IRS Employer Identification No.) 1213 Elko Drive Sunnyvale, California 946 (Address of principal executive office (Address of principal executive office (Address of principal executive office (408) 331-8800 (Registrant's telephone number, included Indicate by check mark whether the registrant (1) has filed all reports required to be 1934 during the preceding 12 months (or for such shorter period that the registrant was rerequirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and posterequired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the private required to submit and post such files).
+Yes ☑ No □ ding area code) filed by Section 13 or 15(d) of the Securities Exchange Act of quired to file such reports), and (2) has been subject to such filing d on its corporate Web site, if any, every Interactive Data File eceding 12 months (or for such shorter period that the registrant Indicate by check mark whether the registrant is a large accelerated filer, an accelerated see the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting of the definitions" accelerated filer.
+Large accelerated filer $\ \square$ Non-accelerated filer $\ \square$ Accelerated filer \boxtimes Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected new or revised financial accounting standards provided pursuant to Section 13(a) of the E 1 1 0 0 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$ The number of shares of the registrant's common stock outstanding as of July 31, 2017: 2 21,010,778

-FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2015
+FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2017

 Page

 PART I - FINANCIAL INFORMATION

 Item 1.
 Financial Statements 2

 Condensed Consolidated Balance Sheets 2

 Condensed Consolidated Statements of Operations 3

 Condensed Consolidated Statements of Comprehensive Income (Loss) 4

 Condensed Consolidated Statements of Cash Flows 5

 Notes to Condensed Consolidated Financial Statements 6

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 17
+Management's Discussion and Analysis of Financial Condition and Results of Operations 19

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 22
+Quantitative and Qualitative Disclosures About Market Risk 26

 Item 4.
-Controls and Procedures 22
+Controls and Procedures 26

 PART II - OTHER INFORMATION

-Item 1.
-Legal Proceedings 23

 Item 1A.
-Risk Factors 24
+Risk Factors 26

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 38
+Unregistered Sales of Equity Securities and Use of Proceeds 41

 Item 6.
-Exhibits 39
+Exhibits 42

-Signature 28 40
+Signature es 43

-Exhibit I1 ndex 41
+Exhibit II ndex 44

+1